clux/kubecon2020/source/slides.md

 notes:
 - all this in 300 lines of code
 - So I am raving this about this, but it's because of the consistency and complete adoption of everything in this file; that kubernetes feels so consistent and why we can actually make generic assumptions in other languages.
-- lets look at client-go for a contrast
+- now, writing structs is one thing, but how do we ensure these are consistent reused? lets look at client-go for a size contrast.

 ---
 #### client-go: Deployment